Fire blanket: Electric vehicles fires

 EV fires can be extremely difficult to extinguish as lithium batteries can self-reignite.
 "Up to 150 000 liters of water needed to put out a fire in an electric car ...Teslas may take up to 30,000-40,000 gallons of water, maybe even more, to extinguish the battery pack once it starts burning..."
 However, a typical larger fire truck carries only a few thousand liters of water.

-The fire blanket are so large that a burning vehicle can be completely covered with it (typical size is e.g. 6 m x 9 m to cover large SUVs) - and are extremely heat-resistant (1000 to 1600+ degrees).
+A fire blanket is so large that a burning vehicle can be completely covered with it (typical size is e.g. 6 m x 9 m to cover large SUVs) - and are extremely heat-resistant (1000 to 1600+ degrees).
 Also one has to consider the difference between allowed short-term peak temperature and long-term temperature.

 By putting on a fire blanket, the flames are supposed to be smothered.
-In a fire test with the fire brigade, experts from the ADAC,the General German Automobile Club, were able to see how the fire blanket actually significantly delays the development of the fire and thus increases the fire brigade's scope for action.
+In a fire test with the fire brigade conducted by the General German Automobile Club, were able to see how the fire blanket actually significantly delays the development of the fire and thus increases the fire brigade's scope for action.

-The use of the fire blanket can prevent the fire from spreading to adjacent vehicles or surrounding objects - which is of great importance in an underground car park, for example.
+The use of the fire blanket can prevent the fire from spreading to adjacent vehicles or surrounding objects.
 In addition, the removal of an electric vehicle that has been involved in an accident or has been extinguished can be secured with a fire blanket.
 Another field of application of the blanket is the quarantine of crashed electric cars at an accident site of towing companies or workshops.